DisCoTec/discotec.github.io/2021/programme.md

 ### Verification Models

 - *On Bidirectional Runtime Enforcement* <br/> by Luca Aceto, Ian Cassar, Adrian Francalanza, and Anna Ingolfsdottir
+- *Branching Place Bisimilarity: A Decidable Behavioral Equivalence for Finite Petri Nets with Silent Moves* <br/> by Roberto Gorrieri
 - *How Adaptive and Reliable is your Program?* <br/> by Valentina Castiglioni, Michele Loreti, and Simone Tini

-- *Branching Place Bisimilarity: A Decidable Behavioral Equivalence for Finite Petri Nets with Silent Moves* <br/> by Roberto Gorrieri
+### Mechanisation Modelling

+- *π with leftovers: a mechanisation in Agda* <br/> by Uma Zalakain and Ornela Dardha
+- *Off-the-shelf Automated Analysis of Liveness Properties for Just Paths* <br/> by Mark Bouwman, Bas Luttik and Tim Willemse
+- *Introduction and preservation analysis of refinement relations in CCSL* <br/> by Mathieu Montin and Marc Pantel